 I read a great post on Substack from Emma Parnell on running a solo reflection retreat (paywall).
 She explained how she takes a few days away each year to reflect on what she has worked on over the last year, what she’s learned and plans for the coming year.
-She gives a helpful structure for reflection.

 I couldn’t really justify the cost of taking myself off for a few days, but I did have a six-hour ferry journey in the Aegean with the horizon and some snacks for company.
 So I decided to use the time well.